Yshayy/k8s-configuration-with-deno/main.md

 #### Helm Pros

 - Mature and has wide adoption
-- Distributed package registries with thousands of charts
+- Thousands of public charts available
-- CLI for managing deployment-livecycle
+- CLI for managing deployment lifecycle
+- Charts for anything

 ---